Search Articles

 “Look, I think my BMs are just fine.
 I very regularly go at least once a week – and sometimes even twice.
 As long as I have something to read, I just hang out in the bathroom until things start moving.
 It doesn’t take long…maybe 10 or 15 minutes at most.”

 Because we don’t talk about it, most of your clients don’t understand what makes up “regular” or “healthy” bowel movements.
 Sure, things like occasional sleep loss or airplane travel will be exceptions.
 But generally, we should all be having at least one, fully formed, complete bowel movement every day.
 We may even have 2 or even 3, essentially one for each meal (as is seen in studies of most indigenous cultures).
 Our stool should be easy to pass (no reading material required).
 You shouldn’t have to strain to pass a stool; that pressure can build up inside your colon and cause inflammation in the colon (diverticulosis).
 Healthy BMs should be light brown in color with no discernible food bits, indicating good strong stomach acid and efficient digestion.
-You want most of your BMs to be long, log-like pieces (or even the fully-formed letter S that Dr. Oz has made famous), not hard little marbles and ping pong balls.
+You want most of your BMs to be long, log-like pieces, not hard little marbles and ping pong balls.
 If these details don’t describe your client’s typical experience, they are not “regular”.
 If they have to take some kind of over-the-counter medication or fiber-in-a-canister every day to get these results, they are certainly better off but are still not “regular”.
 Normal, perhaps.
 But not regular.
 And they need your help.

 The average American is constipated.
 Chronically constipated.
 Early man ate a tremendous amount of fiber each day, drank plenty of water, slept well, exercised all the time, lived in a low-toxin environment, had healthy intestinal flora, and enjoyed a relatively low-stress lifestyle.
 Compared to the average American today, that sounds a bit like a spa experience.
 But here’s the truth: if your clients don’t have regular bowel movements, it is only a matter of time until they get sick.
 Plus, it’s really uncomfortable.
 Alleviating your client’s constipation will give you immediate credibility and probably earn you some sincere gratitude.